 -

-My work supports:
+Benjamin’s work supports:

 Individuals with neurological or physical challenges (Parkinson’s, MS, chronic pain, stroke recovery, spinal injuries), suffering from emotional and physical trauma.